silpion/ansible-tlscert/README.md

 ### ssl_create

-A list of self-signed certificates to create
+A list of self-signed certificates to generate.

     ssl_create:
+      - my.tld.com                # Short form, allows to configure domain only
       - CN: test-cert.org         # Required: Common name the certificate is valid for
         C: US                     # Optional: Country
         ST: Michigan              # Optional: State